Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson.md

 #### Aside about single-letter variable names
 Although PEP8 and other style guides do not explicitly forbid the use of single-letter variable names, they are strongly discouraged in most contexts.
 This is because single-letter variable names are, by definition, not descriptive.
 They can also be quite literally ambiguous; it is often hard to visually detect the difference between `i`, `j`, `l`, and `1`, for example.
 Finally, a subtler reason to avoid single-character variable names is that they can make refactoring harder, as it may be more cumbersome to search for and rename single-character variable names than more descriptive ones.

-The only exception to this general prohibition should be for variables defined in a very local or narrow scope such as a short `for` loop or in a lambda function.
+One exception to this general prohibition should be for variables defined in a very local or narrow scope such as a short `for` loop or in a lambda function.
 Here are two examples where single-letter variable names is used within a single line (which is as narrow a scope as possible):
 ```python
 # single-letter variable names in a list comprehension
 filepaths = ['data_1.txt', 'data_2.txt', 'data_3.csv']